julionc/awesome-shopify/readme.md

 - [Ngrok](https://ngrok.com) -  Ngrok is a tool that makes it easy to expose your development environment to Internet.
 - [RequestBin](http://requestbin.net) -  It gives you a bucket to capture external requests.
 This is useful for seeing what the content of a [Shopify Webhook](https://help.shopify.com/api/reference/webhook) are.
+- [Hoodeck](https://hookdeck.io) - Hoodeck is a tool to monitor your [Shopify Webhooks](https://help.shopify.com/api/reference/webhook) with custom retry logic, alerts and filtering.
+Useful to provide visbility and save time when working with webhooks in development and production.

 ### Utilities